LucasIBoczkowski/lucasiboczkowski.github.io/README.md

 ## Contact Information
 - LinkedIn: [Lucas Boczkowski](https://www.linkedin.com/in/lucasboczkowski/)
 - Email: boczkowskilucas@gmail.com

-Feel free to reach out if you have any questions, collaboration opportunities, or just want to connect!
+<p align="justify"> Feel free to reach out if you have any questions, collaboration opportunities, or just want to connect! </p>